-The condition~\eqref{shortrangedominance} also guides us to focus on mediator masses that satisfy,~$m_{\phi',V'}< \sqrt{s}$ where $s =(p_1+p_2)^2$ is the squared CM energy.
-Heavy mediators $m_{\phi',V'} > \sqrt{s}$ are, first, less prospective in successfully realizing SIDM scenarios with sufficiently large self-scattering cross-section---unless strong interactions are invoked---and second, typically do not dominate the dissipative process, thereby violating~\eqref{shortrangedominance}.
-Hence, by the standards of $\sqrt{s}\simeq m_1 + m_2$ we continue to consider ``light'' mediators $\phi'$ and $V'$ as the prototype case, but such that they transmit a short-range force in the context of NR DM self-scattering.
+The conditions~\eqref{shortrangedominance} and~\eqref{shortrangedominance2} also guide us to focus on mediator masses that satisfy,~$m_{\phi',V'}< \sqrt{s}$ where $s =(p_1+p_2)^2$ is the squared CM energy.
+Heavy mediators $m_{\phi',V'} > \sqrt{s}$ are, first, less prospective in successfully realizing SIDM scenarios with sufficiently large self-scattering cross section---unless strong interactions are invoked---and second, typically do not dominate the dissipative process, thereby violating~\eqref{shortrangedominance}--\eqref{shortrangedominance2}.
+Hence, by the standards of $\sqrt{s}\simeq m_1 + m_2$ we continue to consider ``light'' mediators $\phi'$ and $V'^{\mu}$ as the prototype case, but such that they transmit a short-range force in the context of NR DM self-scattering.
 In this regime, we can then safely neglect any $s$-channel self-scattering diagrams that would otherwise contribute to the emission process.
 By the same token, we are also allowed to disregard contributions in scalar cases where the exchanged mediator is the DM itself.

 Under these conditions, again only a subset of diagrams yield the dominant contributions in the joint expansion in $v_i$ and~$r$.
 For fermionic DM candidates, the same hierarchy between the dissipative channels arises as for long-range mediations.
 In contrast, for scalar DM candidates, the dissipative processes from the external leg, vertex, and contact emission diagrams, Figs.~\ref{inifini}-\ref{Contacts}, respectively, are now velocity-enhanced in a similar manner.
 Among these, the external leg and contact emission contributions dominate at leading order in the $r$-expansion, while the vertex diagrams are relevant only at sub-leading order.